 This is one of the keys to holding successful charity events.
-While many may feel that such measures may cheapen the cause, they are necessary.
+While many may feel that such measures may cheapen the cause, they are necessary to rally support for your cause and event.
 Use social media to advertise your walk, hang flyers at your place of work, library, gym, or other community hubs to achieve proper dissemination.
 You can’t exactly have a walkathon unless there are people willing to walk.
-Utilizing these measures enables you to spend very little to advertise.
+Utilizing these measures enables you to spend very little money on advertising.

 Make Registration Forms

 Using multiple forms of media will allow more people to register for your event.
 Also, liability waivers should be included to avoid possible legal issues that may ensue as a result of injury or illness caused by participation in your walk.
 There will often be templates for these available online.

 You and your merry band of volunteers should try to gain some backing from businesses that agree with your cause.
 To sweeten the deal, present the walkathon as an opportunity to advertise and further boost their brand with potential customers.
 You should not be scared to ask for money for a good cause, and it is not the end of the world when people turn you down.
 The potential benefits from soliciting for donations considerably outweigh the downsides.

 Arranging this event will be quite demanding.
 It requires obtaining the needed resources, including food and drink for those walking, first aid workers to care for the injured or ill, tables, chairs, registration forms, donation boxes, course markers, and volunteers who will help manage the affair.
 Keep all abreast of the situation by discussing new developments with your committee of volunteers.
 This should mitigate the risk of miscommunication and needless blunders.

 What Went Right and What Went Wrong